soomo/heroku-buildpack-audiowaveform/README.md

-Heroku buildpack: audiowaveform and lame
+Heroku buildpack: audiowaveform
 =======================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using audiowaveform and lame in your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using audiowaveform in core.
 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

 Lineage
 -------

-Shamelessly forked from the [ffmpeg heroku buildpack](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg) by [Shunji Konishi](https://github.com/shunjikonishi).
+Shamelessly forked from the [audiowaveform heroku buildpack](https://github.com/Mattchewone/heroku-buildpack-audiowaveform) by [Matt Chaffe](https://github.com/Mattchewone).

 Usage
 -----